kubermatic/kubermatic/utils/seed/README.md

 # Seed Cluster Setup
-The seed installer is responsible for creating a cluster that runs on machines not on Kuberntetes, it is used to act as a base for a Kubermatic installation.
+The seed installer is for creating a self-contained Kubernetes cluster that hosts the Kubermatic components.
 The cluster has to pass the conformance tests and has to interact with a cloud provider.
 ---

 ## How it works.
 This installer locally renders assets, cpoies them to the corresponding machines, installs dependencies on the machienes and runs scripts.
-For this purpose it uses ssh to connect to the machines, the account on all machines needs sudo permissions withput password. (e.g ubuntu@XMachine) ubuntu needs sudo permissions.
+For this purpose it uses ssh to connect to the machines, thus it requires passwordless sudo. (e.g ubuntu@XMachine) ubuntu needs sudo permissions.

 ## Prerequisites.
-* All machines need to be accessible over an keyfile saved in the ssh-agent.
+* All machines need to be accessible over an keyfile via ssh.
-* All public IP's of the etcd servers (1,3,5,...), the IP's are just used to connect to the machines (can also be the private one if install from the network within).
+* All public IP's of the etcd servers (count = 1,3,5,...), the IP's are just used to connect to the machines (can also be the private one if install from the network within).
 * All private IP's of the etcd servers.
 * All public IP's of the master servers (public as in public Etcd IP's, can be the same as the etcd servers, to have both on the same machine).
 * All private IP's of the master server.
-* All public IP's of the workers (public as in public Etcd IP's, have to be distingt from the master IP's).
+* All public IP's of the workers (public as in public Etcd IP's, have to be distinct from the master IP's).
 * All private IP's of the workers.
-* The LoadBalancer IP (If not exsistant use a master server IP).
+* The LoadBalancer IP (If not existent use a master server IP).
-* The default interface name for the private network facing communication (e.g eth1)
+* The default interface name for the private network (e.g eth1)
 * The cloud-provider-config path.
 * The cloud provider used (e.g openstack).
 * The default user used during installation.

-In the config.sh script edit the variables and run ./install.sh
+In the `config.sh` script edit the variables and run `./install.sh`

 ```bash
 KUBERNETES_VERSION="v1.9.2"